ssykz5/UNNC-F22-ABEE1025-Group22/coursework_part4_data_processing_and_visualization/User's Guide.md

                      x_name, y_names, output_dir, start_date,
                      end_date, start_time,
                      end_time, date_column="Date"):
       * Plot graph of each day.
-          * Default: all the values will be used.
       * Args:
         * df_names: list
-          * The list of names of dataframes where the datas are
+          * The list of names of dataframes where the datas are retrieved from.
-          * retrieved from.
         * figure_name: string
             * The name of this graph.
         * x_name: string
             * The column name of datas used for x-axis.
-            * Usually "Time".
+Usually "Time".
         * y_names: list
             * The list of column names of datas used for y-axis.
         * output_dir: string